hieronimusbudi/messenger-bot/README.md

 ### Chating

-If installation process is complete and application is started, user can start to chating on messenger that already connected with this app webhooks url.
+If installation process is complete and application is started, user can start to chatting on messenger that already connected with this app webhooks url.

 1. Greeting sequence